hdShang/arxiv-daily/docs/cs-LG/2025-09-12/papers/250910594v2-sme-team-leveraging-trust-and-ethics-for-secure-and-responsible-use-.md

 ---
 layout: default
-title: SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs
+title: "SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs"
 ---

 # SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs